OlympusDAO/olympus-v3/audit/rbs-v2/README.md

 An upgraded PRICE module that standardizes and simplifies the consumption of oracle price feeds across the Olympus protocol.
 The vast majority of this module has already undergone an audit.

+The PRICEv2 oracle system has 3 main pieces:

+* PRICEv2 Module The core of the oracle system.
+The module exposes two key functions `getPrice(asset)` and `getPriceIn(asset,base)` which allow policies to easily retrieve prices of configured assets in the system unit of account (USD) or in terms of another asset
+* Feed Submodules: Submodules that serve as an adapter to specific price feeds and handle all validation of price data from them
+* Strategy Submodules: Submodules that performs logic on an array of prices from different feeds and returns a canonical value for the asset.

 Features:

 * Add/remove price definitions for assets